K-Fet/K-App/docs/Deployment.md

   `alter user 'USER'@'localhost' identified with mysql_native_password by 'PASSWORD';`.

 - By default, mysql on linux is case sensitive, but it must be configured to be insensitive with [this](https://dba.stackexchange.com/questions/59407/).

+### MongoDB

+There is a work in progress to move everything to a NoSQL database.
+It means that we must use two different databases simultaneously for now.

 ### Releasing a new version